ABCD-STUDY/visit-structure/README.md

 ## Visit structure by site

 In order to get an overview of the missed visits by data collection site the following story-mode display is used.
+Each block on the left represents a participants with missed visits.
+The visits are displayed as vertical blocks connected by red participant lines.
+Different colors are used to indicate if a participant is withdrawn (black) or part of a substudy (green).
+This display allows for a comparisson between sites about the amount of missingness and about pattern of missingness at sites.

 ![story mode missed visits](https://raw.githubusercontent.com/ABCD-STUDY/visit-structure/master/images/story-mode.png)